DominikBatic/EndoViT/README.md

 Consequently, public medical datasets are scarce, and the existing ones contain far fewer annotated images than the CV datasets used for the same task.
 Pre-training has been shown as a viable strategy to mitigate the downsides of training on small datasets.
 However, most medical works use models pre-trained on natural images, creating a domain gap between pre-training and fine-tuning.

 In this work, we explore the possibilities of pre-training models specifically for the use in endoscopic domain.
 To this end, we turn to Vision Transformers.
 Given the extreme number of parameters they contain, a large amount of data is needed to properly train them.
 Therefore, self-supervised pre-training strategies were developed, splitting the use of Transformers into two parts.
-First, a Transformer is pre-trained using a large collection of raw unlabelled data to produce a model with general understanding of the underlying domain.
+First, a Transformer is pre-trained using a large collection of raw unlabelled data to produce a model with a general understanding of the underlying domain.
 Afterwards, the resulting model is fine-tuned for a specific downstream task.
 This can now be done with significantly less labelled data.

 ## Project Description
 The fact Vision Transformers can be pre-trained using raw data only prompted us to combine the existing smaller medical datasets into a larger collection.
-To this end, we introduce Endo700k, a collection of 9 publicly available endoscopic datasets comprising of more than 700,000 unlabelled images.
+To this end, we introduce Endo700k, a collection of 9 publicly available endoscopic datasets comprising more than 700,000 unlabelled images.
 The overview of the included datasets is given in the table below.

 ### Endo700k dataset collection
 | # | Dataset                 | # Images  |